underneathall/pinferencia/docs/ml/huggingface/bert/index.md

 )
 ```

-## 定义预测函数
+## Define the predict function

-输入文本是: Paris is the [MASK] of France.
+The input text is: Paris is the [MASK] of France.
 ```python
 input_text = "Paris is the [MASK] of France."
 ```

-首先，我们需要进行tokenize
+First we need to tokenize the
 ```python
 tokens = tokenizer(input_text)
 ```

-让我们看一下掩码的索引：
+Let's have a look at the masked index:
 ```python
 mask_index = [
     i